 FoB is a small group auspiced by the Southern Dandenongs Landcare whose office is housed in the Education Centre.
 Currently, the aim of the group is to improve amenity around BEEC by maintaining the indigenous plant display gardens, the aboriginal food, medicine and fibre plant garden and the display food gardens behind the centre.
 Friends groups evolve over time depending on membership and circumstances so the Groups' aims may change to incorporate other tasks, for instance, there is a remnant orchard behind the farmhouse which interested members may like to redevelop.
 The site is steep but safe and children are very welcome

-The Birdsland Recreation Reserve is a Yarra Ranges Council managed 75 hectare reserve which houses a Melbourne Water retarding basin.
+The Birdsland Recreation Reserve is a 75 hectare reserve which houses a Melbourne Water retarding basin.
+Melbourne Water and Yarra Ranges Council jointly manage Birdsland.
 The official address is 271 Mt Morton Road, Belgrave Heights but part of the reserve is located in Tecoma.
-The Birdsland MasterPlan, an initiative of Yarra Ranges Council, is currently being prepared with input from the community.
+The little Hazel Vale Creek empties into Monbulk Creek 150 metres from the Birdsland entrance The Birdsland MasterPlan, an initiative of Yarra Ranges Council, is currently being prepared with input from the community.
 You will notice the new pedestrian boardwalk at the entrance which will allow people to cross the creek from the external carpark without having to negotiate McNicol Road.

 The Southern Dandenongs Landcare Group is working to protect and enhance all local waterways and all of the creatures dependent on them.
 Monbulk Creek is our major creek and runs through Birdsland providing a vital link between the upper reaches of the creek at its headwaters in the Dandenong Ranges National Park, the Lysterfield Valley, Lysterfield Lake Park and Churchill National Park.
 SDLG has been the recipient of two grants which have enabled the restoration work visible at the entrance to the reserve.
 Yarra Ranges Council is responsible for the ongoing maintenance of these works in partnership with Melbourne Water.